leonomar8/library-management/README.md

 # Library Management System (Backend API)
 A Python FastAPI-based backend service for managing a library's book lending system.
-It allow to add books to the library, users to register, borrow, and return books, while enforcing borrowing limits and calculating overdue fines.
+It allows users to register, add books, borrow and return them, with borrowing limits and overdue fines enforced.

 ![Alt text](diagram.png)

 ## 1. Objective
-To build a robust and scalable backend service that demonstrates **Cloud Engineering** and **OOP Software Development** skills using modern technologies and best practices.
+This project aims to build a robust and scalable backend service that highlights Cloud Engineering and Object-Oriented Programming skills, utilizing modern technologies and adhering to best practices.

 ## 2. Project Description
 This project simulates a digital library system where users can: